-In the United States, colorectal cancer is the third most common cancer among both men and women separately, and the second most common cancer overall.
+In the United States, colorectal cancer is the fourth most common cancer diagnosed each year for all adults combined.
+Separately, it is the third most common cancer in men and third most common cancer in women.

 This year, an estimated 134,490 adults in the United States will be diagnosed with colorectal cancer.
 These numbers include 95,270 new cases of colon cancer and 39,220 new cases of rectal cancer.

-It is estimated that 49,190 deaths (26,020 men and 23,170 women) will occur.
-Colorectal cancer is the third leading cause of cancer death in both men and women.
-It is also the second leading cause of cancer death for men and women combined.
+It is estimated that 49,190 deaths (26,020 men and 23,170 women) will be attributed to colon or rectal cancer this year.
+Colorectal cancer is the second leading cause of cancer death in the United States.

 When colorectal cancer is found early, it can often be cured.
 The death rate from this type of cancer has been declining since the mid-1980s, possibly because it is usually diagnosed earlier now and treatments have improved.